Cleveland Stadium: Indians

 The stadium was built for football as well as for the Cleveland Indians, who played their first game there on July 31, 1932, losing to the Philadelphia Athletics' great pitcher Lefty Grove 1–0 while attracting a then-major-league-record crowd of 80,184.
 The Indians played all of their games at the stadium from the middle of the 1932 season through 1933.
 However, the players and fans complained about the huge outfield, which reduced the number of home runs.
 Moreover, as the Great Depression worsened, attendance plummeted.
 The Indians returned to their smaller previous home, League Park, which was owned by the team, for all of the 1934 and 1935 seasons.

 The Indians used the stadium to host the 1935 Major League Baseball All-Star Game and returned to the stadium in 1936 to host the New York Yankees on August 2 as part of the Great Lakes Exposition, drawing a crowd of 65,342.
 In 1937, the Indians began playing Sunday and holiday games at Cleveland Stadium during the summer, adding selected important games there in 1938.
 League Park lacked field lighting, so the emergence of night baseball in the 1930s led to the addition of night games to the schedule after lights were installed at the stadium in 1939.
-By 1940, the Indians played most of their home slate at the stadium, abandoning League Park entirely after the 1946 season.
+In 1940 and from 1942 on, the Indians played the majority of their home slate at the stadium, abandoning League Park entirely after the 1946 season.
 They remained at Cleveland Stadium until the end of the 1993 season, after which they moved to Jacobs Field.

 The stadium foreshadowed problems that would emerge 40 years later when cookie-cutter stadiums were in vogue.
 Due to the fundamentally different sizes and shapes of baseball and football fields, the baseball sight lines generally left much to be desired.
 Many of the seats in the upper deck were too far from the field to be of any use during the regular season.
 The original baseball playing field was so large that an inner fence was constructed in 1947 to cut down the size of the spacious outfield.
 Even after the fence was installed, the distance markers on the bleacher walls remained visible for many years: 470 ft from home plate to the bleachers in straightaway center field, 463 ft to either corner of the bleachers, and 435 ft to the far corners of the main stands in left-center and right-center.
 No player ever hit a home run into the center field bleachers.

 According to his autobiography, Veeck – As in Wreck, Indians owner Bill Veeck would move the fence in or out, varying by as much as 15 ft, depending on how it would favor the Indians, a practice that ended when the American League specifically legislated against moving fences during the course of a given season.
 But over the years, various ownerships tinkered with the position of the fence from time to time.